Understanding Climate Change

 Delaware’s Changing Climate

 Though Delaware is the second smallest state in the U.S., it is still large enough to produce some stark climatic differences across its land area.
-Since Delaware is part of the Delmarva Peninsula, its climate is greatly influenced by the Atlantic Ocean and Delaware Bay to its east and the Chesapeake Bay to its west.
-Additionally, with a mean elevation of only 60 feet and altitudes ranging from sea level (0 feet) at the coast to 450 feet above sea level at its highest point along the Pennsylvania border, Delaware’s status as the lowest-lying state in the nation also greatly impacts its climate.
+Since Delaware is part of the Delmarva Peninsula, its climate is greatly influenced by the Atlantic Ocean and Delaware Bay to its east, and the Chesapeake Bay to its west.
+Additionally, with a mean elevation of only 60 feet and altitudes ranging from sea level (0 feet) at the coast to 450 feet above sea level at its highest point along the Pennsylvania border, Delaware’s status as the lowest-lying state in the nation also significantly impacts its climate.
 Measurements from weather stations across Delaware dating back to 1895 show that the state’s mean annual temperature has been rising at a rate of 0.2℉ per decade, or approximately 2℉ over the last century.
 As a result of this increasing temperature trend, Delaware experiences fewer nights with minimums below 32℉ and more nights with minimums above 75℉.

 Delaware Climate Change and Environmental Resources